ssbc/ssb-server/README.md

 **What is Phoenix?**

-[Phoenix](https://github.com/ssbc/phoenix) is a Web UI for public discussion threads.
-It is the default frontend that ships with scuttlebot.
+[Phoenix](https://github.com/ssbc/phoenix) is the web interface which is bundled with scuttlebot.

 ### Installing